 Some nationals are required to go through a mandatory prior consultation procedure during the assessment of the visa application.
-This is to check whether any Member States has any objection for issuing a uniform visa.
-The procedure takes approximately 7-9 days to finalize and up to 14 days if it's a representation case.
+This is to check whether any Member States has any objection for issuing a uniform Schengen visa.
+The procedure will take approximately 7-9 days to finalize.
 A comprehensive list of citizens subject to consultation is found in annex 16 to of the Visa Code.
 Click here for Annex 16.

 Sweden is member of the Schengen Cooperation.
 The Schengen Cooperation allows those who have a visa to travel to Sweden also to travel to the other member countries.
 The countries that form part of the Schengen Cooperation are often referred to as Schengen countries.
 An entry visa is normally valid in all the Schengen countries.
-In exceptional cases a visa may be granted solely for entry into the country that issued it.
-For more information on the Schengen Agreement please click here.
+In some cases a visa may be granted solely for entry into the country that issued it.
+For more information on the Schengen area and cooperation, click here.

-As a general rule, Sweden should be the main destination of your trip (in terms of length or purpose of stay).
-If your main destination is any other Member State than Sweden, please apply for visa at a consulate of the relevant Member State.
+If you apply for a Swedish Schengen visa, as a general rule, Sweden should be the main destination of your trip in terms of length or purpose of stay.
+If your main destination is any other Member State than Sweden, please apply for visa from the relevant Member State.

-Please note: You must keep to the period of stay allowed by your visa.
-Misuse and overstay may result difficulties obtaining a new visa in the future.
+You must leave the Schengen area before the period of stay that is allowed by your Schengen visa expires.
+Misuse and overstay may result in deportation, getting banned from entering the Schengen area for a specific amount of time and difficulties in obtaining a new visa in the future.